Snoring: Causes and Cures

 Snoring is caused by a narrowing of your airway, either from poor sleep posture or abnormalities of the soft tissues in your throat.
 A narrow airway gets in the way of smooth breathing and creates the sound of snoring.

-People who snore often have too much throat and nasal tissue, or “floppy” tissue that is more prone to vibrate.
-The position of the tongue can also get in the way of smooth breathing.
+tissue that is more prone to vibrate.
+The position of the tongue can

-If you snore
+you snore

 With your mouth closed: a problem with the tongue is probably the culprit